rautio/micro-frontend-demo/README.md

 # Micro Frontend Demo

-A sample repo for demoing a micro frontend architecture setup with dynamic remote modules.
+A project for demoing a micro frontend architecture in React with dynamic remote modules.

 Check out the live version: [https://micro-frontend-demo-main.vercel.app/](https://micro-frontend-demo-main.vercel.app/)